Menu

 https://www.nspcc.org.uk/keeping-children-safe/support-for-parents/pants-underwear-rule

-Road safety is taught age-appropriately, through practical activities where possible, eg. use of the 'Street Feet' resources for EYFS; annual Road Safety Week assemblies and age-related activities; Bikeability Level 1 programme offered to all Year 4s, annually; Bikeability Level 2 programme offered to all Year 6s, annually.
+Road safety is taught age-appropriately, through practical activities where possible, eg. use of the 'Street Feet' resources for EYFS; annual Road Safety Week assemblies and age-related activities.
+The Bikeability Level 1 programme is offered to all Year 4s annually and the Bikeability Level 2 programme is offered to all Year 5/6s annually.

-Water safety is taught through the Swimming (PE) curriculum, offered in Key Stage 2.
+Water safety is taught through our swimming (PE) curriculum which is offered in Key Stage 2.

 The safeguarding curriculum is enhanced by occasional visits and visitors, eg. Fire safety and Fire service visit; visits from Police Community Support Officers re: local concerns, keeping safe online, risks from online gaming etc.